satellytes/satellytes.com/data/pages/imprint.md

 #### Responsible for content according to § 55 RStV

-Gholam Abdol, Carola-Neher-Strasse 10, 81379 Munich, Germany
+Gholam Abdol, Sendlinger Straße 52, 80331 Munich, Germany

 #### Terms of Use/Disclaimer